What Types of Brake Systems Does My Car Have?

 We recommend that you get your car’s brakes inspected once a year.
 If you are in San Bernadino, San Bernardino, CA, Rancho Cucamonga, CA, Redlands, CA, or the surrounding areas, you can bring your car to S And S Inland Star Mercedes.
 Since 2006, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your BMW's brake pads, your Mercedes-Benz's rotors, your [make 3]'s fluid, your [make 4]'s master cylinder, or somewhere else.

 Reasons You Should Do Business With Us:

-At S And S Inland Star Mercedes in Highland, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
+At S And S Inland Star Mercedes in Loma Linda, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
 So, don’t hesitate to bring your vehicle in for an inspection today.
-If you are in the 92346 area or nearby, you can give us a call or schedule an appointment with us online - S And S Inland Star Mercedes - YOUR PREMIER AUTO REPAIR AND SERVICE SHOP.
+If you are in the 92354 area or nearby, you can give us a call or schedule an appointment with us online - S And S Inland Star Mercedes - YOUR PREMIER AUTO REPAIR AND SERVICE SHOP.